GabrielConforto/WirePython/README.md

 # WirePython
- Python program made to capture packets like wireshark
+ Python program made to capture network packets like wireshark
 ## Libraries used
 This program uses the library "scapy"